Mangrove tree distribution: Global trends

 (based on data from) (Annual loss rates calculated from the mean number of years between original area and present area for each region: 24, 25, 7, 11, and 17 years for Asia, Africa, Australia, the Americas, and the world, respectively.)

-From 2000 to 2012, the global mangrove deforestation rate was between 0.16% and 0.39% annually but as high as 3.58% to 8.08% in Southeast Asia.
+Mangroves on a global scale have declined from 136,798 km^2 in 2000 to 135,882 km^2 in 2016.
+Between this period from 2000 to 2016 there was an average annual rate of decline of 0.13%.
+From 2000 to 2012, the global mangrove deforestation rate fluctuated between 0.16% and 0.39% annually.
 The most recent and comprehensive global assessment of mangrove distribution was conducted by Hamilton and Casey (2016) and provides a high-resolution global database of mangrove loss at the 1 arc-second level at annual intervals from 2000 to 2012 with estimates for 2013 and 2014.
 In the 1980s and 1990s the greatest amount of loss occurred, while in the period of 2000 to 2005 the rate has fallen significantly across all regions.
 Some projections estimate that worldwide mangrove area will decline by a further 25% by 2025, particularly in developing nations.
 It is estimated that since 1970, 28% of mangrove lost has been directly displaced by commercial aquaculture.
+At large, it has been suggested that almost one quarter of the globes original mangrove cover has been destroyed due to human activity.
+More than 90% of the worlds mangroves reside in developing countries, thus these communities see the most consequences.